kinode-dao/kinode-book/src/kit/build-start-package.md

           If set, do NOT build the web UI for the process; no-op if passed with UI_ONLY --ui-only
-          If set, build ONLY the web UI for the process -s, --skip-deps-check
+          If set, build ONLY the web UI for the process -i, --include <INCLUDE>
+          Build only these processes/UIs (can specify multiple times) (default: build all) -e, --exclude <EXCLUDE>
+          Build all but these processes/UIs (can specify multiple times) (default: build all) -s, --skip-deps-check
           If set, do not check for dependencies --features <FEATURES>
-          Pass these comma-delimited feature flags to Rust cargo builds -f, --force
+          Pass these comma-delimited feature flags to Rust cargo builds -r, --reproducible
+          Make a reproducible build using Docker
+  -f, --force
           Force a rebuild
   -v, --verbose